 Veneers, or porcelain veneers, are tooth-shaped porcelain caps that are placed over the tooth.
 Unlike crowns, which are used in place of the tooth, veneers are attached to the existing tooth, which is ground down in preparation for the bonding.

 A porcelain veneer can cost anywhere from $900 to $2,500 per tooth.
 You can also purchase composite veneers for as little as $200 per tooth, but these don’t last as long, nor do they feel as authentic.

 How Long do Veneers Last?

 A veneer that has been fitted properly should last a lifetime.
-However, they typically need to be replaced within 10 years as they can chip and crack much easier than reel teeth.
+However, they can need to be replaced within 10 years as they chip and crack much easier than real teeth.
 If you have had veneers attached to teeth that have received extensive work in the past then you may also find that the veneer struggles to form a bond and falls off several times a year.